RFC2516/clab-bgp/README.md

-# clab-bgp
+# Containerlab BGP Labs using CSR1000v

 This is a repository that I am creating to teach myself unit testing, portable infrastructure as code, configuration management and labbing content for the Cisco ENCOR Exam.
+I have provided all necessary files to complete the lab ***except*** for the Cisco CSR 1000v image.
+You must obtain your own Cisco CSR 1000v image legally via Cisco.
+After obtaining your image you can use the [vrnetlab](https://containerlab.dev/manual/vrnetlab/) project to containerize it for [Containerlab](https://containerlab.dev/manual/kinds/vr-csr/).

 ## Capabilities